 The paper is organized as follows.
 We first set the notation we will use throughout the paper and introduce the class of \emph{generalized ring of integer-valued polynomials}, which are subrings of $\Q[X]$ formed by polynomials which are simultaneously integer-valued over different subsets of integral elements over $\Z_p$, the ring of $p$-adic integers, for $p$ running over the set of integer primes.
-In section \ref{PolDedekind}, we review Loper and Werner's construction of Pr\"ufer domains in \cite{LopWer} and show that it falls into the class of generalized rings of integer-valued polynomials.
-We then characterize when a ring of their construction is a Dedekind domain.
+In section \ref{PolDedekind}, we review Loper and Werner's construction of Pr\"ufer domains in \cite{LopWer} and recall that it falls into the class of generalized rings of integer-valued polynomials, as already observed in \cite[Remark 2.8]{PerTransc}.
+We then characterize when a ring of their construction is a Dedekind domain in Theorem \ref{DedekindInt}.
 In order to accomplish this objective, we introduce the definition of \emph{polynomially factorizable} subsets $\uE$ of $\ohZ=\prod_p \overline{\Z_p}$ (we refer to \S \ref{notation} for the unexplained notation), which turns out to be the key assumption for such a ring to be of finite character (hence, a noetherian Pr\"ufer domain, thus Dedekind).
-Furthermore, we show that every Dedekind domain with finite residue fields between $\Z[X]$ and $\Q[X]$ is equal to a generalized ring of integer-valued polynomials with class group equal to a direct sum of a countable family of finitely generated abelian groups.
+Furthermore, we show in Theorem \ref{RDedekind} that every Dedekind domain $R$ with finite residue fields of prime characteristic lying between $\Z[X]$ and $\Q[X]$ is equal to a generalized ring of integer-valued polynomials with class group equal to a direct sum of a countable family of finitely generated abelian groups.
 Among other things, we will also characterize the PIDs among these class of domains, generalizing the aforementioned work of \cite{GliSa} (see also \cite{GliSgaSa}).
 We will also give a criteria for when two such generalized rings of integer-valued polynomials are equal.
-Finally, in section \ref{construction}, by means of a suitable modification of Chang's construction, given a group $G$ which is the direct sum of a countable family of finitely genereated abelian groups, we prove that there exists a Dedekind domain $D$, $\Z[X]\subset D\subseteq\Q[X]$, with class group $G$ thus giving a positive answer to a question raised by Chang in \cite{Chang}.
-Note that, by the previous result, such a domain is a generalized ring of integer-valued polynomials.
+Finally, in section \ref{construction}, by means of a suitable modification of Chang's construction, given a group $G$ which is the direct sum of a countable family of finitely genereated abelian groups, we prove that there exists a Dedekind domain $R$ with finite residue fields of prime characteristic, $\Z[X]\subset R\subseteq\Q[X]$, with class group $G$, thus giving a positive answer to a question raised by Chang in \cite{Chang}.
+Note that, by the previous results, such a domain is a generalized ring of integer-valued polynomials.